Restored 6′-4″ circa 1890’s Chickering Grand Piano.

 The Chickering Piano Co. was founded ©1823 by Jonas Chickering and James Stewart in Boston, Massachusetts.
 The Firm was named Stewart & Chickering for a short time.
 They were the first American piano manufacturer.
 Jonas has been referred to as “the father of the modern piano”.
 Jonas introduced a harp (or plate) with the first practical one piece solid iron casting for uprights and grands in 1843.
 He introduced the first over-strung bass string scale in 1850.
 These are the last two major technical innovations that define today’s pianos.
 Jonas brought his three sons into the company in 1852 and changed the name to Chickering & Sons.
 In 1853 Jonas passed away and the sons ran the company into the 1890’s when this piano was built.
 The company grew and thrived during the second half of the 19th century.
-By 1908 the firm had lost headway and was sold to the American Piano Co.
+By 1908 the firm had lost headway and was sold to the American Piano Company.
 The Chickering piano continued to be built when the company evolved into the Aeolian American Piano Company which was a major force in American piano manufacturing until its demise in 1983.
 Then the Baldwin Piano Co. acquired rights to the name and built a line of Chickering pianos until they too went bankrupt in 2001, ending the manufacturing of Chickering pianos.
 Those pianos bore no resemblance to the quality of this 19th Century Americana Chickering Grand piano.
 88 Keys Piano Warehouse & Showroom price – $14,950.

 Ornate and carved legs, lyre and music rack grace this classic 19th Century Americana Chickering Grand Piano.